22–23 Mar 2025 121 days to go! #CyclingShow Tickets

 It felt at the time like the previous five years had been the most painfully wasted emotional rollercoaster ever.
 And now I was left with nothing at the end of it.

-At this point, as I tucked into my birthday sticky toffee pudding while wiping away my Olympic tears, I had no idea what was next.
+At this point, as I tucked into my birthday sticky toffee pudding while wiping away my OLY tears, I had no idea what was next.

 I felt extremely let down and abandoned by a federation I had given so much to.
 And that evening I stayed up all night, doing nothing, just awake.